 Leases in which a significant portion of the risks and rewards incidental to ownership are retained by the lessor are classified as operating leases.
-Payments made by the Company under operating leases (net of any incentives received from the lessor) are charged to the statement of profit or loss and other comprehensive income on a 'straight-line' basis over the period of the lease.
+Payments made by the Company under operating leases (net of any incentives received from the lessor) are charged to profit or loss on a 'straightline' basis over the period of the lease.